Singhom931/WHAM-prototype-/README.md

 # WHAM-prototype
 ## What is WHAM ?
-WHAM is a metaverse inspired online store where people can have immersive shopping experince from the comfort of their homes.
+WHAM is a metaverse inspired online store where people can have immersive shopping experience from the comfort of their homes.

 ## How does it work?
 Is it safe?
 As of now it simply provides a 3d store to products already available on Amazon and transactions occur over amazon's own site